Japan travel requirements 2024: What travelers need to know

 The quarantine period could end within 7-10 days depending on the symptoms and/or negative COVID-19 test result.
 See details here.

-Can I travel to Japan in April?
-Can I travel to Japan this Spring?
+Can I travel to Japan in November?
+Can I travel to Japan this Winter?

 Is it safe to fly to NRT Narita or HND Haneda International Airport?
 Health screenings and body temperature checks are no longer in place at the airport.
 Wearing of masks is no longer required on flights or in the airports, though masking is still widely practiced.